 Since 2012, Wetlands International has collaborated with EcoShape partners, such as Boskalis, Van Oord, Arcadis and Deltares, to redirect attention to an alternative approach that combines infrastructure design with the restoration of ecosystems – adding coastal protection, flood regulation, as well as boosting the local economy, recreation and biodiversity.
 This innovative “Building with Nature” approach involves an inclusive planning process comprising hydrologists, ecologists and engineers working jointly with local communities and government.
 This collaboration has led to the realisation of several successful pilot projects.

 In Indonesia, Wetlands International has been managing a project since 2015 to turn a severely eroding coastline into a stable landscape in partnership with a Building with Nature Consortium.
-The mangrove buffer in Demak district along the North-coast of Java is rehabilitated by restoring the sediment balance along the coast and rivers.
+We are rehabilitating the mangrove buffer in Demak district along the North-coast of Java by restoring the sediment balance along the coast and rivers.
 The aquaculture model is being revitalised and integrated with mangrove recovery, vital for the local economy.

 Cooperation in a consortium that includes the dredging sector is a striking development, which would have been unlikely in the past.
 Traditionally, Wetlands International and dredging companies would have clashed over hydraulic engineering projects because of the consequences for nature.